 • Shibuya Grandbell

 With its elegantly decorated rooms and youthful atmosphere, this hotel is a mix of classical and modern.
-The great vibes offer peaceful and sophisticated retreat from city life, so that you can get a good night’s sleep and be out in the hubbub of Shibuya first thing in the morning.
+The great vibes offer a peaceful and sophisticated retreat from city life so that you can get a good night’s sleep and be out in the hubbub of Shibuya first thing in the morning.

 • The Millennials Shibuya

 An alternative twist to the classic capsule hotels, The Millennials is as affordable as it is modern.
-The large capsule-style rooms come with their own projector screen for watching movies and the hotels itself has a spacious co-working space, perfect for digital nomads.
+The large capsule-style rooms come with their own projector screen for watching movies and the hotel itself has a spacious co-working space, perfect for digital nomads.

 • Hotel Koé

 Located on the edge of Shibuya and the colorful, quirky neighborhood of Harajuku, Hotel Koé is a sleek and spacious hotel focusing on elegant minimalism.
-As well as being a hotel, there is also a live music space, retail store and arts hub located here, for the artsy traveler.
+As well as being a hotel, there is also a live music space, retail store, and arts hub located here, for the artsy traveler.

 Roppongi – For art and glamorous living enthusiasts